-Stories marked with a * contain MATURE CONTENT and if you are under the age of 18 you are forbidden to view these stories.
+Stories marked with a * contain MATURE CONTENT and if you are under the age

-~:: A Child Shall Lead Them - Part I (Chapter I)::~
+~:: A Child Shall Lead Them - Chapter I ::~

 Adara left the Talos monorail station and crossed the street, walking slowly towards the towering building where her father had a modest apartment.
 She could have easily taken flight and landed on a flat section of the roof, where she could enter via a conveniently located door to the stairwell that would take her to her the floor just a few levels below, where her father made his home.
 Today, however, she walked along the busy Talos street, dodging office workers who scurried towards their jobs in the bright glare of the early morning sun.
 She entered the high rise building through the lobby doors, and walked casually towards the elevator.
 Dressed in jeans, a t-shirt, and a vest, she looked like any other normal young girl.
 No one would have guessed that the tiny platinum blonde was the issue of a union between a kind demoness who was now an angel and an Archmage turned Warshade.